thiagodavala/workshop-wsc-2024/README.md

 ### Introduction

 The Capi's Rentals website provides cryptographically strong hashes as a service.
 The system is comprised of a client application and a standalone server.
-The system will always return the same hash value for a given key.
 The system builds the hash based on a proprietary, computationally expensive hashing algorithm.

 The server is currently not deployed, There is no session state to track or external calls to make so the server architecture should respond well to simple horizontal scaling.
 As there is expected to be a constrained set of client keys.

 That's it for hints.